Azure/AzureAD-App-Docs/articles/en-us/servicenow/sso_configure.md

 To test the steps in this tutorial, you should follow these recommendations:

 - Do not use your production environment, unless it is necessary.
-- If you don't have an Azure AD trial environment, you can get aa one-month trial [here](https://azure.microsoft.com/pricing/free-trial/).
+- If you don't have an Azure AD trial environment, you can get a one-month trial [here](https://azure.microsoft.com/pricing/free-trial/).

 ### Configuring ServiceNow for single sign-on

-1. Sign-on to your ServiceNow application as an administrator.
+1. Sign on to your ServiceNow application as an administrator.

 2. Activate the *Integration - Multiple Provider Single Sign-On Installer* plugin by following the next steps: